VentsiGeorgiev/tech-notes/README.md

 # techNotes

-techNotes is the best place to find a new job or manage your jobs offers.
+techNotes is the best system to replace your current sticky note system.

 ### **Live Demo** [techNotes](https://technotes-vg.herokuapp.com/)